ILCOR GUIDELINES FOR THE TREATMENT OF CARDIAC ARREST

 - on-scene determination of whether or not the event/patient requires assignment to the medical examiner,

-- on-scene law enforcement communication with attending physician for the death certificate,
+- on-scene law enforcement communication with the attending physician for the death certificate,

 - determination of whether or not there is any suspicion about the nature of the death, or if the physician refuses or hesitates to sign the death certificate, and

 - whether or not there is an attending physician to be identified.
 (If not, the patient will be assigned to the medical examiner.)